mantisbt-plugins/BanSpam/README.md

 - Ensuring issues/notes can only be raised in one(1) language
 - Offering the option to block ip (ranges)
 - Quarantining of newe issues/notes
+Issues/notes can, during language check, automatically allowed based upon a set number of issues/notes in the DB.<br>
 Blacklists can be uploaded in bulk using csv file.<br>

 ## Requirements